Offirmo/offirmo-monorepo/stack--current/0-CONTRIBUTING/08-conventions--naming.md

 ### /src structure
 As mentioned above, the src folder should contain all the source code of a package

-We follow a FOLDER based approach, where each component is in a named folder which contains standard-named files.
+We follow a **FOLDER based approach**, where each component is in a named folder which contains standard-named files.
 This is bc source files usually have "related" files, ex:
 /my-component/
 ↳ __fixtures for unit tests